We Found the 8 Absolute Best Thai Spots in Brisbane

-There’s a lot to love about pad Thai.
-It’s extremely flavoursome, comforting and features the five classic elements of Thai cuisine: sweet, salty, spicy, sour and bitter.
-In particular, our society has adopted pad Thai, Thailand’s national dish, it’s little wonder we’ve adopted this iconic dish with a dizzying amount of passion.
-With Thailand and Brisbane both sharing sunshine, heat and humidity in common, it’s only natural the Thai cuisine scene is thriving.
-So, we thought we’d venture to the capital of the Sunshine State and work out where on earth to get the best pad Thai in Brisbane.
+There’s a lot to love about Thai food in Brisbane.
+It’s extremely flavoursome, comforting and features those five quintessential elements: sweet, salty, spicy, sour and bitter.
+In particular, our society has adopted pad Thai, Thailand’s national dish, with a dizzying amount of passion.
+With Thailand and Brisbane both sharing sunshine, heat and humidity, it’s only natural the Thai restaurant scene is thriving.
+So, we thought we’d venture to the capital of the Sunshine State and hunt down the best Thai Brisbane has to offer.

-The dish consists of rice noodles stir-fried with eggs and firm tofu, and then flavoured with tamarind, fish sauce, dried shrimps, palm sugar, garlic and red chillies.
+Pad Thai consists of rice noodles stir-fried with eggs and firm tofu, and then flavoured with tamarind, fish sauce, dried shrimps, palm sugar, garlic and red chillies.
 Most pad Thai will also come with prawns, chicken or other fresh seafood.
 It’s then always served with crushed peanuts, bean shoots and lime wedges.
 It’s the perfect street food number, but all around the world it’s been elevated to restaurant heights.

-Historically pad Thai was introduced in the late 1930’s by the leader of the time, Plaek Phibunsongkhram.
-With a desire to make Thailand more Westernised, a new national dish was ordered.
-And so, pad Thai was born.
-Which we are obviously very, very stoked about.
+Historically this Thai favourite was introduced in the late 1930’s by the leader of the time, Plaek Phibunsongkhram.
+With a desire to make Thailand more westernised, a new national dish was ordered.
+And so, this noodley delight was born.
+And we couldn’t be happier about it.

-What better place to start our guide to the best pad Thai in Brisbane, than with Longtime.
-Situated on the bustling Ann Street in The Valley, the location of Longtime adds to its charm – it reminds owners Frank Li and Tyron Simon of the wild streets of Thailand.
-The space features soft lighting, a tuk tuk at the entrance, Thai ornaments and plants woven through the light fixtures.
+What better place to start our Brisbane Thai guide than with Same Same (previously known as Longtime).
+Situated just around the corner from our favourite Ann Street restaurant hub, Same Same is tucked away in an elegant bustling home down Ada Lane.
+The restaurant opens up into a cavernous space, with dramatic arches, an open kitchen, high ceilings, and contemporary furnishings.
 It all comes together and makes dining here an ambient experience you’re not likely to forget.
 As for the menu, it’s of Michelin quality and is not just typically Thai.
-Think ceviche, prawn larb tacos, Hervey Bay scallops with butter Sriracha and more besides.
-Our pick here is the pad see ew with crispy pork belly, choy sum, pickled chilli and crispy garlic.
-While not the classic pad Thai, it’s a treat you don’t want to miss.
+Think tuna ceviche, prawn larb tacos, Hervey Bay scallops with chilli garlic and more.
+Our pick?
+The pad see ew with crispy pork belly, choy sum, pickled chilli and crispy garlic.

 To Be Thai

-Cooking up delicious pad Thai for over a decade, To Be Thai in New Farm is a local favourite for very good reason.
+Cooking up delicious Thai for over a decade, To Be Thai in New Farm is a local favourite for very good reason.
 But the secret is well and truly out now.
-Spacious and breezy, this restaurant is one of the best spots in town for authentic Thai cuisine.
-The menu features all the basics you’d expect, which are brought to life with fresh quality ingredients and produce.
+Spacious and breezy, this restaurant is one of the best spots in town for authentic eats.
+Classic dishes are brought to life with fresh quality ingredients and produce.
 There’s also quite a few noodle dishes and for a creative take on pad Thai, we love the pad kee mao served with thick noodles, egg, fresh chilli and basil.
 Delicious!

 Thai at Home